 Note: Following the program set out for three years in the Edwards School of Business does not guarantee entrance into Law as this college has high admission standards.
 If a student is not admitted to Law, they would spend their fourth year in the Edwards School of Business and graduate with a B.Comm. degree.

 Please visit the College of Graduate Studies and Research section of this Catalogue for information on graduate programs in business.

 For information on Edwards Executive Education, please contact email@example.com or by phone at (306) 966-8686.

 Certificate (Non-Degree) Programs for Part-time Students

-The Edwards School of Business is actively involved in the presentation of several programs designed to meet the educational needs of people whose other commitments permit part-time study only.
-The programs concentrate on topics of concern to people in managerial positions.
+The Edwards School of Business is actively involved in the presentation of a program designed to meet the educational needs of people whose other commitments allow for part-time study only.
+The program concentrates on topics of concern to people in the business world.
 A certificate is awarded by the university upon successful completion of the program.
 The programs offered are:

 Further information on these Certificates may be obtained from the Edwards School of Business Student & Faculty Services at firstname.lastname@example.org or 306-966-4785.

 Associate Certificate in Indigenous Business Administration (CIBA)